-Teachers from China, Egypt, and Morocco spend an academic year teaching Arabic or Chinese in a US public school.
+Teachers from China, Egypt, and Morocco spend an academic year teaching Arabic or Mandarin in a U.S. K-12 school.

-American Councils designs and implements an extended two-week Orientation program that prepares exchange teachers for classroom teaching and life in America, coordinates their participation in a three-day professional development workshop for foreign language teachers, provides their monthly stipends and medical insurance, and, in addition to ongoing program monitoring and support, visits them at their US communities throughout the year.
-TCLP, administered by American Councils for International Education, is a program of the Bureau of Educational and Cultural Affairs, US Department of State.
+American Councils designs and implements an extended two-week orientation that prepares exchange teachers for classroom teaching and life in America, coordinates a three-day professional development workshop for foreign language teachers, provides monthly stipends and medical insurance, and, in addition to ongoing program monitoring and support, visits hosted teachers at their U.S. communities throughout the year.
+TCLP, administered by American Councils for International Education, is a program of the Bureau of Educational and Cultural Affairs, U.S. Department of State.

-English teachers from China, Egypt and Morocco; US elementary and secondary-level schools interested in starting or strengthening programs in Chinese or Arabic.
+English teachers from China, Egypt and Morocco; U.S. elementary and secondary-level schools interested in starting or strengthening programs in Mandarin or Arabic.